List of Deadliest Warrior episodes: Modern match

+Season 2

 Season 2 was announced by the Team and by Spike, along with a video game.
 A teaser image posted on Twitter shows a Ballistic Gel torso behind a podium.
 A teaser video was posted for Deadliest Warrior for the people who signed up for Warrior Den with some of the weapons for season 2.
 The weapons trailer only showed modern weapons.
 Season 2 premiered April 20, 2010, at 10 pm ET.